Discover more from Line of Actual Control

 The coordinates (if that’s indeed what they are) have a loosely diagonal orientation, from the southwest to the northeast.
 To confirm my theory that these 27 numerical combinations were coordinates, I turned to an unusual source: old Soviet maps.

 I noticed these Soviet maps had similar numbers running along their X and Y axes.
-I spoke with John Davies of sovietmaps.com, who confirmed that the axes numbers on these maps are “Gauss-Kruger values”, which show how far a point on a map is from the equator and a reference meridian.
+I spoke with John Davies of sovietmaps.com, who confirmed that the axis numbers on these maps are “Gauss-Kruger values”, which show how far a point on a map is from the equator and a reference meridian.

 One map of Mariupol, then called Zhdanov, caught my eye because the axis numbers in the grid above and the numbers in a section of the map seemed to match up particularly well.